kineticstoolkit/kineticstoolkit_doc/src/numpy_matmul.md

 # Matrix multiplication

-Numpy provides an operator `@` that calculates the dot product.
+NumPy provides an operator `@` to calculate the dot product.
 For instance, to calculate the dot product between two vectors:

 $$
 \begin{bmatrix}